Guest Post by Alicia Lawrence

 Go over your master file with your successor.
 Answer any questions or add to the file where they need more information.
 Include as much detail as you can in the file.

-Training Your Successor
+Training Your Successor as a Solo Entrepreneur

 Even if your successor is a family member, it’s important to train them on the bare minimums to keep your business going and income flowing.
 Besides going through the master file, teach them how to maintain the most important aspects of the business.
 Don’t forget to show them where to find essential files on your computer.